riccardogiampiccolo/dynamic-ringmod/README.md

 - `lib/diodeNRsolver.m`: MATLAB functions for solving diodes using a Newton-Rapshon solver, as shown in Ref.
 1, 2.
 - `LTspice/dynamic_RingModulator.asc`: LTspice schematic of the dynamic ring modulator.
 You can download the freeware software at this [link](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
 Both Windows and macOS are available.
 - `LTspice/ltspice_Vout.txt`: File containing the output voltage points obtained within LTspice.
 Such a file is used as ground-truth.
+- `python/dynamic_RingModulator.py`: Python script for the dynamic ring modulator implementation.
+It implements SIM and just the Newton-Raphson method for solving diodes.

 ## Usage

-To utilize this code, clone the repository and execute `dynamic_RingModulator_SIM.m` in MATLAB.
+To utilize this code, clone the repository and execute `dynamic_RingModulator_SIM.m` in MATLAB or `python/dynamic_RingModulator.py` with a Python IDE.
 Choose a different diode solver function within `dynamic_RingModulator_SIM.m` to experiment with different methods.

 ## Coming Soon

-An upcoming **Python version** of the implementation will be made available soon.
+A MATLAB implementation of the method presented in:
+- A. Bernardini, E. Bozzo, F. Fontana and A. Sarti, **"A Wave Digital Newton-Raphson Method for Virtual Analog Modeling of Audio Circuits with Multiple One-Port Nonlinearities,"** in _IEEE/ACM Transactions on Audio, Speech, and Language Processing_, vol. 29, pp. 2162-2173, 2021, [doi: 10.1109/TASLP.2021.3084337](https://ieeexplore.ieee.org/document/9442893). will be made available soon.
 **Feel free to explore, experiment, and contribute to the codebase!**
 If you have any questions or suggestions, please create an issue or reach out.